philipturner/swift-opencl/README.md

 >
 > SwiftOpenCL may evolve into a wrapper for Metal, letting cross-platform GPU benchmarks run on iOS.
 This would enable OpenCL 3.0 functionality, which are eternally stuck on v1.2.
 The wrapper could also allow half-precision in shaders, which Apple withholds from OpenCL to reduce performance.
 If SPIR-V cannot translate OpenCL C into MSL, then Apple's [Metal developer tools for Windows](developer.apple.com/metal) may become necessary.

+## Naming Conventions

+SwiftOpenCL renames the following words in OpenCL macros:
+- "Addr" to "Address"
+- "Alloc" to "Allocation"
+- "Arg" to "Argument"
+- "Cacheline" to "CacheLine"
+- "Exec" to "Execution"
+- "FP" to "FloatingPoint"
+- "Mem" to "Memory"
+- "Ptr" to "Pointer"

 ## Tips

 `CLError` produces a name collision with Apple’s CoreLocation, but you can just use `CoreLocation.CLError` and `SwiftOpenCL.CLError` explicitly.